malthemorsing/Discord-video-stream/README.md

  * Encoding preset for H264 or H265.
 The faster it is, the lower the quality */ h26xPreset?: 'ultrafast' | 'superfast' | 'veryfast' | 'faster' | 'fast' | 'medium' | 'slow' | 'slower' | 'veryslow';
+/**
+ * Adds ffmpeg params to minimize latency and start outputting video as fast as possible.
+ * Might create lag in video output in some rare cases */ minimizeLatency?: boolean;
+/**
+ * ChaCha20-Poly1305 Encryption is faster than AES-256-GCM, except when using AES-NI */
+forceChacha20Encryption?: boolean;
 ```
 ## Running example
 `examples/basic/src/config.json`: